YourMove/Infrastructure/Warehouser.js+php/Readme.md

 One of the advantages of the open file structure of Warehouser is that you can manipulate warehouses directly within your filesystem.
 Please see the Security section below for advice on how to maintain data security, as well as Warehouse Design.

+## Client Specifics

+### Connection

+The JavaScript client supports many methods of connection.

+* "AJAX".
+This is the standard method as it represents the highest level of compatability (virtually any browser).
+It only requires you to define the API URL (Warehouser.php).
+This method is most useful for event-driven tasks (such as say, writing something when the user clicks a button).

+* "Longpolling".
+This method is most useful for realtime operations (such as streaming data to and from games).

+* "Websockets".
+Not sure if these will be implemented, since I don't think there would be a great benefit within the scope of this project.
+This is not an inter-program communication library, after all.
+Perhaps this will be considered for a future YMI library.

+Depending on the Warehouses schema configuration, you may or may not require a Key for read or write access.
+Eventually, you will be able to get these API keys through a query to the same API host (Warehouser.php) if the schema allows it, otherwise the requests will fail until either a key is automatically granted to your client, or you configure one into your Warehouser.js distribution.

+Until then, it is generally speaking something the developer will either know, or will be able to contact someone who knows, or probably shouldn't have access (heh).

 ## Making a request

 Warehouser.js provides it's functionality through static functionality held within "window.Warehouser".